Dasharo/presentations/dasharo_roadmap.md

 * We have to figure out better naming scheme.
 * We plan to deliver this solution one quarter earlier.
-* We had call with ThePlexus who did initial development and plan to based on his work.
+* Status from call with ThePlexus.

 ???